keaz/high-level-kafka/README.md

-# Simple Kafka client library for Rust
+# A High Level Kafka client library for Rust

 A ldap client library that wraps [rdkafka](https://github.com/fede1024/rust-rdkafka) to make it easy to use.
 Message parsing is done with [serde](https://github.com/serde-rs/serde).